The Purdue Executive MBA Program

 The orientation and the first five residencies are at the Krannert School of Management Executive Education building at Purdue University in West Lafayette, IN.
 The last residency is at an international location, or locations, chosen by the cohort in consultation with executive education staff.

 Students have individual hotel rooms during residencies.
-At Purdue, students stay at the historic Purdue Memorial Union Club Hotel across the street from the Krannert School of Management.
+At Purdue, students stay at a well-appointed hotel in close proximity to the Krannert School of Management.

 Is an interview required?

 Yes, we interview all applicants either in-person or virtually.
 The goal is to ensure that there is a good match between students’ interests and what the Purdue Executive MBA can offer.